yenchenchou/Airbnb-Interactive-Visualization/PRESENTATION_TRANSCRIPT.md

 ### Slide3 - Analysis – Explain the Data

+We used open data released by Airbnb.
+It is concerned with Airbnb house or room description.
+In the next slide, I will show you what our data contains.

 ### Slide4 - Analysis – Explain the Data

+The data contains a lot of useful information and some features, just like location, price and so forth.
+Our project actually focuses on some important features, such as price.

 ### Slide5 - Analysis – Explain the Topic
 We actually want to help users to know about the market of house renting in the area of California.
 For travelers, it can help provide a better choice for a house or a room in terms of specific requirements.
 For airbnb hosts, this app can give them advice on how they could improve their room to attract more travelers or make more profit.